|- How to get to Kep|

 |How to get to Kep?|

-The minibus service takes about 3h and costs $7.
-A comfortable taxi is $35 and takes 2h.
+The minivan service takes about 3h and costs $7-$9.

 Top of Page

-At the moment there is no direct boat service between PQ and Kep (although the authorities have been talking since years about this) and therefore you need to travel via Ha Tien.
+At the moment there is no direct boat service between PQ and Kep (although the authorities have been promising to establish a link since years) and therefore you first take a ferry to Ha Tien or Rach Gia and from there a bus to Kep.

-When travelling the other way round from Kep to PQ, please don't forget to optain a Vietnamese visa, either in PP or in Sihanoukville, which can be obtained in Kep via taxi (24h, $75 1 month single entry, $110 1 month multiple entries, only visa prices) ->WAM Travel Agency for details.
+When travelling the other way round, first please don't forget to get a Vietnamese visa, either in PP or in Sihanoukville, which can be obtained in Kep via taxi (24h, $75 1 month single entry, $110 1 month multiple entries, only visa prices).
+Several European countries don't need a visa anymore!

 The 'Ha Tien Economic Zone Visa' which was valid for 2 weeks doesn't exist anymore!